 Personally, I love this dip with some crispy baguette slices.
 I will slice a fresh baguette into thin slices, brush it lightly with olive oil, and place it on a baking sheet in the oven alongside the dip.
 This will crispen the bread a little and work well with this hot and cheesy dip.

-VEGETABLES - I don't actually dip these into the crab dip but like to snack on them while eating the dip.
+VEGETABLES - I don't dip these into the crab dip, but I like to snack on them while eating the dip.
 No matter if you prefer to dip them or snack on them, here are some of my favorites: carrots, celery, tomatoes,

 LEFTOVERS - Cover the baking dish with cling wrap and store in the fridge for 1-2 days.

 REHEAT - To reheat, remove the plastic wrap and place the baking dish in the oven.
 Heat at 350º Fahrenheit for about 15 minutes.

 FREEZE - This dip will not freeze well.
 Although it is safe to freeze the crab dip, you will find that once defrosted, the sour cream will separate and become grainy and unsightly.

 More Easy Dips You Will Love

 DUNKAROO DIP - A childhood favorite returns with this easy 5-minute dip.